Lumacx/Starknet_2025_Narratum/docs/documentation.md

         *   **Popularity**: Stories can be sorted to show the most viewed ones.
         *   **Recency**: Stories can be sorted to display the most recently created or published content.
         *   **Genres/Tags**: Users can select one or more genres from a predefined list (e.g., Fantasy, Sci-Fi, Mystery) to narrow down their search, leveraging the updated `genres` array field in the `Story` schema.
+        *   **Story Type**: Filter by 'short', 'novela', or 'campaign'.
+        *   **Plan Type**: Filter by 'basic', 'premium', or 'convai'.
+        *   **Language**: Filter stories by their language.
+        *   **Author**: Filter stories to view all content from a specific creator.
-    *   **Enriched Story Cards (Implemented)**: Story preview cards now display additional relevant information including the author's display name and the count of comments, providing more context to users before they click on a story.
+    *   **Enriched Story Cards (Implemented)**: Story preview cards now display additional relevant information including the author's display name, the count of comments, and the credit cost to read the story, providing more context to users before they click on a story.
+Users can also add stories to favorites and rate them with a star rating system.
+    *   **Tipping Feature**: Readers can send credits as tips to their favorite writers directly from the story cards on the discover page, facilitated by the `sendTipToWriter` Firebase Function.
 - **Profile Management**: Users can create and manage their profiles, view their created stories, and track their reading progress.
 Key features include:
     *   **Avatar Management**: Users can personalize their profiles by uploading custom avatars using the `AvatarUploader` component.
 These uploaded assets are automatically indexed by the `assetsIndex` Firebase Function for streamlined management and retrieval.
     *   **Profile Data**: Update and view personal information associated with their account.